Subject Co-ordinators: Mrs K Fuller & Mr S McConnachie

 Our RE curriculum follows the agreed Brighton and Hove syllabus for RE, in line with the National Curriculum.
 Our sequence of learning focuses on the religions that reflect the children and families within our school community.
 This ensures a more personal, meaningful and purposeful curriculum.

 Children are introduced to Religious Education in the Early Years through learning about celebrations and festivals.
-This links with the Early Learning Goals comparing similarities and differences between themselves and other people in the community.
-Children have the opportunity to retell stories they have heard through role-play and small world within the classroom environments.
+This links with the Early Learning Goals of comparing similarities and differences between themselves and other people in the community.
+In addition there is opportunity for listening to a variety of stories with a key religious or moral focus (E.g The boy who cried wolf, the parable of the lost coin).
+Children have the opportunity to retell stories they have heard, through role-play and small world within the classroom environments.
 Early Years Practitioners use observation to assess children’s understanding of celebrations and festivals through conversations with the children and how these are linked to their own lives and family circumstances.
 Tapestry is used to capture these learning experiences.

 Further up the school in Key Stages 1 and 2, we provide a challenging and robust curriculum based upon the Discovery RE Scheme of Work that adheres to the agreed Brighton and Hove syllabus for Religious Education.

-Clearly defined success criteria are identified for the end of each year, as evidenced on our 'RE Roadmap', Successive years build on key knowledge, skills and understanding.
-Finer detail of the precise knowledge, skills and understanding through the school is captured on our RE ‘Progression Map’ with its clearly defined endpoints for each year group.
+Clearly defined ‘key questions for enquiry’ and progression of ‘key Religions facts’ are evidenced on our 'RE Long Term Plan’', Successive years build on explicit knowledge, skills and understanding.
+Finer detail of the precise knowledge, skills and understanding through the school is also captured on our RE ‘Long Term plan with its clearly defined lists of explicit vocabulary and focus on key people, customs and celebrations and knowledge for each Religion covered.

 Teachers are creative and experienced in adapting the suggested plans to meet the needs and interests of their class and to ensure lessons are practical with the opportunity to explore a range of sources including artefacts, websites and texts.
 The Discovery Scheme of work is an enquiry-based model which year upon year builds upon children’s knowledge and critical thinking skills.